History of Debian

 What if the core team was hit by a bus?

-The Debian Project would probably survive, but it would struggle for awhile.
-Again, the Debian Project is massive, and there are many contributors.
+Debian would probably survive, but it would struggle for awhile.
+Again, the project is massive, and there are many contributors.
 It would be difficult to figure out who will take charge, but it is likely do-able because of the scale of the project and amount of potential people to step up.

 Debian’s homepage links to a “get-involved” page.
-The page details where potential contributors can learn about Debian’s culture and philosophy.
+The page details where potential contributors can learn about the project’s culture and philosophy.
 The page also details where potential contributors can find projects to work on.

 In addition, Debian has a new contributor guide.
-The guide serves as a checklist for what new contributors should do to participate in the Debian community effectively.
+The guide serves as a checklist for what new contributors should do to participate in its community effectively.
 The Debian Project has communication leads, called sponsors, who focus specifically on newbies.

 The Debian Project has substantial documentation available for free online and for-purchase in stores.
 The documentation for users is extensive.
 There is a wiki, release notes for each operating system, and tons of guides for software.
 The Debian Project even has a substantial amount of documentation available in multiple languages.